We research and handpick every product we recommend. Still, we may earn commissions from purchases made through our links. Learn more.

 Amazon has the Antimo Caputo Lievito Active Dry Yeast that comes in a 3.5-ounce can and is made in Italy.
 Keep in mind that fresh yeast is perishable, so if you don’t bake much, it’s best to go with active dry yeast.

-Otherwise, if active dry yeast is more your deal, go for Red Star Active Dry Yeast that comes in a great value size of 2 pounds.
+Otherwise, if active dry yeast is more your thing, go for Red Star Active Dry Yeast, which comes in a great value size of 2 pounds.

 Another variety of dry yeast called instant yeast can be added directly to other ingredients and does not need to be dissolved in water beforehand.

-Yeast can be tested whether it is still alive by pouring about half a cup of lukewarm water into a bowl and sprinkle the yeast over the top and stir.
+Yeast can be tested for its health by pouring about half a cup of lukewarm water into a bowl, sprinkle the yeast over the top, and stir.

 After a few minutes, you should notice the yeast completely dissolve into the water, telling you that it is active as you will also have bubbles.
 It will look like something in the picture below.